Dan149/Tom-assistant/README.md

 Hey !
 Thank you for downloading Tom Assistant, I hope you'll love it !
-Sorry if my english is a little bit bad, I'm french so I'm doing my best to avoid grammatical errors :)
+Sorry if my english is a little bit bad, I'm french so I'm doing my best to avoid grammatical mistakes :)

 you can send donations to this bitcoin adress : **bc1qd8qgl4mzwr396qp224dajdycrfruvqgstejvht** this would help me a lot ;)